 Unfortunately, they couldn’t continue with the product development due to personal commitments after college.

-But the desire of making an impact in real-life kept tinkering their mind.
+But the desire of making an impact in real-life kept tinkering their minds.
 And when the whole world went into lockdown, they started thinking again, leading to a moment of epiphany…

 The idea was close to home -building a guiding ecosystem that they couldn’t find through their college years.